-Just as 2021 is different for employers, so too is it for employees.
-Some have found the changes unsettling, while many have got used to working from home, more flexible schedules, and balancing the priorities of work and personal life.
+Just as 2023 is different for employers, so too is it for employees.
+Some have found the changes unsettling, while many have gotten used to working from home, more flexible schedules, and balancing the priorities of work and personal life.

 So we thought it would be a good time to revisit the best benefits and perks that you can offer your star workers as part of their employment package.
 Attractive benefits demonstrate that people and their wellbeing matter, and that the company wants to see them succeed.
 This in turn helps improve performance, employee retention, and company morale.
 The business will also be more attractive to other highly-skilled workers.

-So what are the 5 best benefits and perks to offer your people in 2021?
+So what are the 5 best benefits and perks to offer your people?